Dragon Ball Z: Kakarot full review

 From the involvement of series creator Akira Toriyama down to the inclusion of a number of niche characters from the original Dragon Ball series (pre-Z, that is) this is obviously a labour of love aimed at capturing the core Dragon Ball feeling.

 Most excitingly, that comes down to the heart of the series’ combat: entirely uneven fights.
 A fighting game like FighterZ obviously has to round every combatant down to the same level to give C-tier heroes a chance against the series’ baddest of bads.
 Kakarot doesn’t.

 The RPG format helps here.
-Both Goku and his opponents have levels (power levels, if you will…) meaning it’s entirely possible to run up against an opponent that out-levels you.
+Both the Z fighters and their opponents have levels (power levels, if you will…) meaning it’s entirely possible to run up against an opponent that out-levels you.
 In the E3 demo Raditz was higher level than either Goku or Piccolo, but the two together were enough to take him out - just.

 It helps the fight feel closer to how it should - as Piccolo steps out of the fight to power up his Special Beam Cannon I was left scrambling to defend against Raditz’s attacks, just about staying in the fight long enough to whittle his health down enough to trigger the next story beat - but it was a close run thing.

 That combat can take place both on the ground and in mid-air, with the usual mix of light attacks, ranged Ki blasts, special attacks (activated by combining the left trigger and the face button), and both block and dodge options.
 Ki blasts and specials burn through the Ki meter, and you’ll need to sporadically get a bit of distance to top it up.